In need of reinforcement: the Rijnkade in Arnhem

 We supply almost all concrete work by water from our water hub.
 That saves a lot of transport movements through Arnhem city centre.
 We also have a land hub, where for instance the manholes, sewage pipes and paving stones come from.
 From this land hub, we always leave with a full truck so that we have to drive up and down as little as possible.

-Precast concrete work can be assembled on the quay right from the water.
-So we hardly need to pour concrete on site.
-This allows us to complete the job faster and cleaner.
-The reuse of existing materials also plays a major role.
-For instance, we will reuse the stones, the basalt lining of the current barrier and about 5,500 cubic metres of sand.
-If everything goes according to plan, Arnhem's Rijnkade will be ready for the future in 2025.
+The prefab concrete work could be assembled directly from the water on the quay.
+This meant we hardly had to pour any concrete on site.
+As a result, we were able to complete the project faster and cleaner.
+The reuse of existing materials also played a major role.
+For example, we reused the stones, the basalt cladding of the current barrier, and approximately 5,500 cubic meters of sand.

 More information?